Fast-ParC: Capturing Position Aware Global Feature for ConvNets and ViTs: The Proposed ParC/Fast-ParC Operation

 \subsubsection{ParC-ConvNets}

-For ParC-ConvNets, we focus on providing ConvNets with global receptive field.
-Replacing vanilla convolution with ParC operation (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(a)), we build different ParC-based blocks (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(b)(c)(d)).
-Previous hybrid structure works\cite{LeViT}\cite{VIT-C}\cite{MobileViT} draw a similar conclusion: models with local-extracting blocks in early stages and global-extracting blocks in deep stages achieve the best performance.
-Since ParC owns a global receptive field, we insert ParC-based block into ConvNets following this rule (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(e)).
+For ParC-ConvNets, we focus on providing ConvNets with a global receptive field.
+Replacing vanilla convolution with ParC operation (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(a)), we build different ParC-based blocks (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(b) (c)(d)).
+Previous hybrid structure works~\citep{LeViT}~\citep{VIT-C}~\citep{MobileViT} draw a similar conclusion: models with local-extracting blocks in early stages and global-extracting blocks in deep stages achieve the best performance.
+Since ParC owns a global receptive field, we insert a ParC-based block into ConvNets following this rule (as shown in Fig.~\ref{fig:parc_convnet_block_structure}~(e)).

-\textbf{ParC BottleNeck and ResNet50-ParC Network.} ResNet\cite{ResNet} is one of the most classical ConvNet.
-Simply replacing the 3\x3 convolution of the original ResNet50 BottleNeck with a ParC operator, we can obtain the ParC BottleNeck (see Fig~\ref{fig:parc_convnet_block_structure}~(b)).
+\textbf{ParC BottleNeck and ResNet50-ParC Network.} ResNet~\citep{ResNet} is one of the most classical ConvNet.
+Simply replacing the 3$\times$3 convolution of the original ResNet50 BottleNeck with a ParC operation, we can obtain the ParC BottleNeck (see Fig~\ref{fig:parc_convnet_block_structure}~(b)).
 Since the characteristics of ParC-H and ParC-V might be significantly different, no channel interaction is introduced between them.
-This is similar to adopt group convolution\cite{ResNeXt} with group=2.
-The main part of ResNet can be divided into 4 stages, and each stage consists of a couple of repeated BottleNeck blocks.
-Specifically, ResNet50 has [3, 4, 6, 3] blocks respectively in four stages.
-By replacing the last $1/2$ of the penultimate stage of ResNet50 and the last $1/3$ of the last stage with ParC BottleNeck, we obtain ResNet50-ParC.
+This is similar to adopting group convolution~\citep{ResNeXt} with group=2.
+The central part of ResNet can be divided into four stages, each consisting of a couple of repeated BottleNeck blocks.
+Specifically, ResNet50 has [3, 4, 6, 3] blocks in four stages.
+By replacing the last $1/2$ of the 3rd stage of ResNet50 and the last $1/3$ of the 4th stage with ParC BottleNeck, we obtain the ResNet50-ParC.

-\textbf{ParC-MobileNetV2 Block and MobileNetV2-ParC Network.} MobileNetV2\cite{MobileNetV2} is a typical representative of the lightweight model.
-By replacing the 3\x3 depthwise convolution in Inverted Bottleneck with depthwise ParC, we get the ParC-MobileNetV2 block (see Fig~\ref{fig:parc_convnet_block_structure}~(c)).
-MobileNetV2 is much slimmer and deesper than the Resnet50, with blocks number of [1, 2, 3, 4, 3, 3, 1] respectively for 7 stages.
-MobilenetV2-ParC could be obtained by replacing the last $1/2$ blocks of stage 4 and the last $1/3$ blocks of stage [5, 6] with ParC-MobileNetV2 blocks.
+\textbf{ParC-MobileNetV2 Block and MobileNetV2-ParC Network.} MobileNetV2~\citep{MobileNetV2} is a typical representative of the lightweight model.
+By replacing the 3$\times$3 depthwise convolution in Inverted Bottleneck with depthwise ParC, we get ParC-MobileNetV2 block (see Fig~\ref{fig:parc_convnet_block_structure}~(c)).
+MobileNetV2 is much slimmer and deeper than Resnet50, with blocks number of [1, 2, 3, 4, 3, 3, 1] respectively for seven stages.
+MobilenetV2-ParC could be obtained by replacing the last $1/2$ blocks of stage 4 and the last $1/3$ blocks of stages 5 and 6 with the ParC-MobileNetV2 blocks.